sanjay9616/MySQL/README.md

 <h2>Constrains in MySQL</h2>

-used to specify the rule that allows what values will be stored in the table
+Constrains in MySQL used to specify the rule that allows what values will be stored in the table

 1. NOT NULL
 2. UNIQUE